LeeAnnEditor/o365hq/blog/There is no competition with Apple, only partnership.md

-Microsoft and Apple have long been considered fierce rivals in a wide array of businesses, with the Mac vs PC campaign without a doubt marking the apogee of the long-distance dispute.
+Microsoft and Apple have long been considered fierce rivals in a wide array of businesses, with the Mac vs PC campaign without a doubt marking the apex of the long-standing dispute.

 The eternal rivalry between Microsoft and Apple may actually be over, said Microsoft's chief marketing officer Chris Capossela.\